sadiqmmm/draggable-rails/README.md

 //= require draggable
 ```

+## Example code:

-#### Working Example code for draggable li element you can see the event changes in the browser console.
+Working example code for draggable li element you can see the event changes in the browser console.

+Note: I am using jquery.

 You can add a script.js file `app/assets/javascripts/script.js` and add the following line: